iluwatar/java-design-patterns/monitor/README.md

 ## Intent of Monitor Design Pattern

 The Monitor design pattern in Java is essential for synchronizing concurrent operations, ensuring thread safety and preventing race conditions.
-This guide will help you understand how to implement the Monitor pattern to manage shared resources effectively.

 ## Detailed Explanation of Monitor Pattern with Real-World Examples